Search

 How to create swagger documentation for REST API

-To use an ION API connection point in ION Connect, you must have registered an ION API Suite in the API Gateway with the Swagger 2.0 or Open API documentation.
-Not all the APIs you can find on the internet have the documentation available to be used, sometimes you have to create them manually.
+To use an ION API connection point in ION Connect, you must first register an ION API Suite in the API Gateway with Swagger 2.0 or Open API documentation.
+However, not all APIs available online come with the necessary documentation, and in some cases, you may need to create it manually.

 Requirements